 June Higgins, soprano

-June played the violin and sang in choirs throughout her youth in Boston.
-As an undergraduate, June sang with the Princeton University Glee Club, the Princeton University Madrigal Singers, and the Princeton University Chapel Choir.
-Since moving to Toronto, June has sung with the Toronto Mendelssohn Choir, the Tallis Choir and the Amadeus Choir.
-This is June’s 3rd season singing with Exultate.
-When not singing, June is a clinical psychologist in private practice.
+June sang in choirs and played the violin throughout her youth in Boston.
+As an undergraduate, she sang with the Princeton University Glee Club, the Princeton Madrigal Society and the Princeton Chapel Choir.
+Since moving to Toronto, she has sung with the Toronto Mendelssohn Choir, the Tallis Choir, and the Amadeus Choir.
+Outside of singing, June is a clinical psychologist in private practice.

 Mira Jung, colaborative pianist and alto